All Episodes

 And she's in a bikini.

-You know, Al Borlin with tits.
+Al Borland with tits.

-She's drywalling in a, you know, in a one piece.
+She's drywalling in a, you know, in a one-piece.

 Get the fuck out of here.